Skip to content

 Shipping and logistics.
 Sea freight per unit, customs, last-mile delivery to Amazon's warehouse.
 This varies significantly by product weight and size.

 FBA fulfillment fee.
 Based on product size and weight.
+Standard-size runs from about $3.06 for a small-standard unit up to $6.92 once you cross 3 lb, then climbs from there.
 Use Amazon's FBA Revenue Calculator for your specific product dimensions.

 Estimated advertising cost per unit.
 This is where most P&L models fall apart.
 Sellers either ignore advertising entirely or use an optimistic ACoS target.
 Be conservative.
 Model a higher cost of customer acquisition for Phase 1 (launch phase always costs more) and a lower one for Phase 2 if the product validates.